 September: Athens, Greece

-September marks the beginning of shoulder season in many destinations, offering improving weather with continued reasonable prices.
+September marks the beginning of shoulder season in most of Europe including Greece.
+So there is gorgeous weather with some very reasonable prices.

-What to expect: Comfortable temperatures in the 70s, fewer crowds at the Acropolis and other major sites, and excellent value for dining.
+What to expect: Comfortable temperatures in the 70s, fewer crowds at the Acropolis and other major sites, and inexpensive dining.
 The Mediterranean is still warm for swimming, but accommodation costs are much lower than July-August.

 October: Colorado Springs, Colorado